-After getting legal advice, go to the police station yourself, rather than have them arrest you.
-They will take you into custody and then to court on the next court day.
+After getting legal advice it is recommended that you, go to the police station yourself, rather than waiting for the Police to arrest you.
+You will be taken into custody and then to court on the next court day.

 You can plead guilty to breaching your bail or plead not guilty and explain to the court.
-If the court accepts your guilty plea or finds you guilty, it will convict and sentence you for the breach—usually a fine.
-After you’re sentenced, you can reapply for bail if it was revoked.
+If the court accepts your guilty plea or finds you guilty, it may convict and sentence you for the breach with a fine or possibly prison.
+After you’re sentenced, you can re-apply for bail if it was revoked.

 Some bail breaches will put you in a 'show cause position', meaning you must show the court why you should be granted bail.
 This makes it more difficult to get bail again.

 Such bail breaches include failing to appear in court, or committing an offence while on bail.